gorilla/mux/README.md

 ### Handling CORS Requests

 [CORSMethodMiddleware](https://godoc.org/github.com/gorilla/mux#CORSMethodMiddleware) intends to make it easier to strictly set the `Access-Control-Allow-Methods` response header.

-You will still need to use your own CORS handler to set the other CORS headers such as `Access-Control-Allow-Origin`.
+* You will still need to use your own CORS handler to set the other CORS headers such as `Access-Control-Allow-Origin`

-`CORSMethodMiddleware` will set the `Access-Control-Allow-Methods` header to all the method matchers (e.g. `r.Methods(http.MethodGet, http.MethodPut, http.MethodOptions)` -> `Access-Control-Allow-Methods: GET,PUT,OPTIONS`) on a route.
-Note that there must be an `OPTIONS` method matcher for the middleware to set the headers.
+* The middleware will set the `Access-Control-Allow-Methods` header to all the method matchers (e.g. `r.Methods(http.MethodGet, http.MethodPut, http.MethodOptions)` -> `Access-Control-Allow-Methods: GET,PUT,OPTIONS`) on a route
+* If you do not specify any methods, then:
+> _Important_: there must be an `OPTIONS` method matcher for the middleware to set the headers.

 Here is an example of using `CORSMethodMiddleware` along with a custom `OPTIONS` handler to set all the required CORS headers: